tbates/tbates.github.io/_posts/1995-11-20-detailed-umxPath.markdown

 #### QuickLook: look often, run once

-*Tip*: `plot`() is a great way to see what you are doing in a model as you build it: look often build once
+*Tip*: `plot`() is a great way to see what you are doing in a model as you build it: look often build once.

 ```r
     plot(umxRAM("tim", umxPath(c("mpg", "cyl", "disp"), value=1), data=mtcars, run=F))